 Way #1 - Using EM to eliminate odor

 In some places, they sell the EM in pre-packaged bags in liquid or powder form.
 They isolate the good microbes in the lab.
 Some also call these bokashi bran.
 The problem people often complain about these is that this pre-made stuff can be too pricey in the long run.
 You don't have to buy these if you can find cheap alternatives around you.

 Other alternatives like sourdough starter, bread yeast or beer yeast also work perfectly for this purpose.
 They contain a good amount of those Saccharomyces that help break down starch.
-The Lactobacillus in some yogurt whey/drinking yogurt (like Yakult) can also be very helpful in eliminating odor.
+The Lactobacillus, an amazing beneficial microbe, in some yogurt whey/drinking yogurt (like Yakult) can also be very helpful in eliminating odor.

 |Small note on Lacto|